SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, users can manage their MAAS setup more effectively, even when direct FQDN usage is not supported for IPMI addresses.
 The provided workarounds ensure that the IPMI addresses are updated and managed correctly using the MAAS API and periodic scripts.

-## Automating initial configuration settings for new machines
+## Can't automate interface settings for new machines

 **Problem:**
 Users need to manually configure network interfaces to DHCP and set power configurations to Manual for new machines added to MAAS, seeking a way to automate these settings.